ddnexus/pagy/docs/how-to.md

 **Caveats**: already indexed links may take a while to get purged by some search engine (i.e. you may still get some hits for a while even after you disallow them)

-A quite drastical alternative to the `robot.txt` would be adding the following block to the `config/initializers/rack_attack.rb` (if you use the [Rack Attack Middlewhare](https://github.com/kickstarter/rack-attack)):
+A quite drastic alternative to the `robot.txt` would be adding the following block to the `config/initializers/rack_attack.rb` (if you use the [Rack Attack Middlewhare](https://github.com/kickstarter/rack-attack)):

 ```ruby
 Rack::Attack.blocklist("block crawlers to follow pagy look-alike links") do |request|